chingc/tutorial-nix/README.md

-# Nix
+# README: Nix

 Hello, this is a record of my journey learning [Nix](https://nixos.org).

-I'm writing this mainly as a quickstart and quick reference for my future self, but I hope others find it helpful.
+I'm writing this mainly as a quickstart and reference for my future self, but I hope others find it helpful.

+This is not comprehensive.
+It will just go over the basics and some of the more useful features.

+Note: This doc will be using the newer `nix` cli interface and flakes.

 ## What is it?